-Death of an individual sea turtle would have a direct fitness consequence to the individual leading to lost reproductive potential that the individual might contribute to the population or sub-population.
+The potential fitness consequences of non-lethal instances of take (i.e., behavioral harassment, TTS, PTS, and slight lung injury) are described in the preceding section (Section 6.10.6).
+Death of an individual sea turtle would have a direct fitness consequence to the individual leading to lost reproductive potential that the individual might contribute to the population or subpopulation.
 This lost reproductive potential will vary depending on the sex (male or female) and maturity of the individual.
 The death of a male would have less of an effect on the population than the loss of a female.
-Loss of a sexually mature female will have immediate effects on recruitment while lost reproductive potential from mortality of a juvenile female might not be realized for several years.
+Loss of a sexually mature female from Navy activities could have immediate effects on recruitment while lost reproductive potential from mortality of a juvenile female might not be realized for several years (or ever, given high natural mortality rates of juvenile turtles).